 A tracker is a program installed on a server that keeps the list of PCs downloading a file up to date.

-When you download a file through BitTorrent, it notifies the tracker of which file you are downloading, and where you are at.
+When you download a file through BitTorrent, it informs the tracker which file you are downloading, and where you are.
 In return, the tracker gives you a list of IP addresses of computers that also have bits of the file.
-This makes it possible to quickly obtain a list of computers having the file in order to connect to it, and therefore to recover the file more quickly.
+This allows you to quickly obtain a list of computers that have the file in order to connect to it, and therefore retrieve the file more quickly.

 So to download data (movies, games, series, etc.) through torrents, you must have BitTorrent software like this qbittorent which moreover a French and open source alternative to utorrent and the easiest to use.
 Then you have to download the torrent file of your choice which you can find it easily on the internet.